Ammo.com: Your Best Source for Discount Ammo Online

 What makes the right to keep and bear arms so important?
 Simply put, the individual right to defend against aggression is fundamental to civil society.
 Self defense is a natural safeguard against violations by individuals or oppression by institutions, such as an increasingly powerful and unaccountable government.
 History has repeatedly shown that absent this protection, dominating rulers will use force to subjugate and trample the rights of defenseless individuals.

 Criminals want soft targets, individuals who can't or won't fight back.
-Power corrupts even the best, and people who have known too much power over others for too long become increasingly comfortable with harsh and extreme measures.
+Unchecked power corrupts even the best, and people who have known too much power over others for too long become increasingly comfortable with harsh and extreme measures.
 This is part of what happens when police officers brutalize the citizens they have sworn to protect.
-The corrupting effect of too much power is what causes a government to slaughter entire unarmed populations, as we have seen too many times in the last century.
+The corrupting effect of too much power is what permits a government to slaughter their own unarmed citizens, as we have seen too many times in the last century.

 The Second Amendment was established to prevent such an imbalance of power.
 It protects our natural rights to live free of domination and coercion, both as individuals and as Americans.
 Because if we don't have the ability to defend ourselves, we also risk losing the free exercise of our many other rights.